jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/products/common/users.md

    and can access the keys of other less privileged roles, `prod_common` being the super-admin, and `dev` the less privileged user)
-1. There is a `snowflake-user` user with a corresponding access key and the access key value doesn't change.
 1. There is an `erika.bayona` user.
 1. The ARN of the previous entities
    (IAM roles, IAM users, and KMS keys)